zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 EOF
 ```

-This would have been done by `amdgpu-pro-core` but we don't want to install
+This would have been done by `amdgpu-pro-core` but we don't want to install that
-that package because it also adds `/etc/modprobe.d/amdgpu-blacklist-radeon.conf` which
+package because it also adds `/etc/modprobe.d/amdgpu-blacklist-radeon.conf` which
-does what its name says.
-We don't want to blacklist the radeon module because we're not
+does what its name says, and we don't want to blacklist the radeon module as we're
-installing the GPU driver.
+not installing the GPU driver.

 And here we are: